chef/chef-web-docs/themes/docs-new/layouts/shortcodes/resources_common_resource_execute_attribute_path.md

-The `path` property has been deprecated and will throw an exception in Chef Client 12 or later.
+The `path` property has been deprecated and will throw an exception in Chef Infra Client 12 or later.
 We recommend you use the `environment` property instead.